GoogleCloudPlatform/gke-networking-recipes/multi-cluster-ingress/multi-cluster-ingress-basic/README.md

 ### Networking Manifests

-This recipe demonstrates deploying Multi-cluster Ingress across two clusters to expose two differente Services hosted across both clusters.
+This recipe demonstrates deploying Multi-cluster Ingress across two clusters to expose two different Services hosted across both clusters.
 The cluster `gke-1` is in `us-west1-a` and `gke-2` is hosted in `us-east1-b`, demonstrating multi-regional load balancinig across clusters.
 All Services will share the same MultiClusterIngress and load balancer IP, but the load balancer will match traffic and send it to the right region, cluster, and Service depending on the request.

 There are two applications in this example, foo and bar.
 Each is deployed on both clusters.
 The External HTTP(S) Load Balancer is designed to route traffic to the closest (to the client) available backend with capacity.
 Traffic from clients will be load balanced to the closest backend cluster depending on the traffic matching specified in the MultiClusterIngress resource.